By using this site, you agree to the Privacy Policy and Terms of Use.

 The surge coincides with growing concerns about antimicrobial resistance, particularly in gonorrhea cases.
 Laboratory surveillance conducted by the World Health Organization indicates that treatment failures are becoming more common due to resistant bacterial strains.

-Healthcare systems across Europe are reporting increased demand for STI testing and treatment services.
+Healthcare systems across Europe are reporting increased demand for STI testing and treatment services, according to the ECDC surveillance report.
 The clinical implications extend beyond immediate infection management, as untreated bacterial STIs can lead to serious complications including pelvic inflammatory disease, infertility, and increased HIV transmission risk.

 Prevention Strategies Under Review